gvwilson/sdxjs/src/build-manager/index.md

 the rest of the method checks that the rules are at least superficially plausible.
 We need these checks because YAML is a generic file format that doesn't know anything about the extra requirements of our rules.
-And as we first saw in <a section="async-programming"/>, we have to specify that the character encoding of our file is UTF-8 so that JavaScript knows how to convert bytes into text.
+And as we first saw in [% x async-programming %], we have to specify that the character encoding of our file is UTF-8 so that JavaScript knows how to convert bytes into text.